 - Bitter greens help stimulate production of bile – arugula/rocket, spinach, watercress, chard, kale, nettles, chicory/endive, raddichio, dandelion greens, mustard greens, frisee.

 - Bitter herbs to stimulate the production of bile.
-These can be combined in a tea, like this Herbal Tea For Liver Health Recipe.
+These can be combined in a tea, like this Homemade Liver Detox Tea Recipe.

 - Broccoli sprouts (UK Link/US Link).
 These increase the production of the enzymes needed to deactivate and remove toxins.
 They also contain sulforaphane, which is a powerful antioxidant.